mwherman2000/neo-windocs/windocs/quickstart-csharp/09-deploytestsmartcontract.md

 ## Create your second smart contract (HelloWorld 2.0)

-26. Follow the previous tasks to create a new NeonContract project (e.g. NeoContract2).
+26. Follow the pattern set out in the previous tasks to create a new NeonContract project (e.g. NeoContract2).

     **NOTE:** If you have created previous NeoContract projects, your project may be called `NeoContract3`, `NeoContract4`, or whatever you chose to name the project.
 Remember the project name and path because you will need to find the AVM file later on in this activity.